 - Using artificial nipples such as bottles, pacifiers and nipple shields.

-- The baby has a tongue tie.
+- The baby having a tongue tie.

 Infection of the nipples with Candida albicans (“thrush”, “yeast”)

 It is vital that all health professionals understand that Candida does not grow on normal skin.
 I admit that though I knew this many years ago, even as a medical student, I didn’t understand the connection and the importance of this fact to the problem of the mother having sore nipples.
 Thus, even if the mother has Candida growing on her nipples and/or there is a good reason to believe the mother’s nipples are infected by Candida, Candida is a secondary problem.
-Candida is widely known in medicine as being “opportunistic”, taking advantage of “weakness” in the immune system, so that people with cancer or AIDS are at risk of developing infection with Candida.
+Candida is widely known in medicine as being “opportunistic”, taking advantage of “weakness” in the immune system, so that people with cancer or AIDS, for example, are at risk of developing infection with Candida.

 The “all-purpose nipple ointment” (APNO)